tib0/local-llama/README.md

     All
   </summary>

 1. Build and make the app from sources by looking at "Use from source" section.
-Use the package or make command.
+Utilize either the `npm run package` or `npm run make` command.
-2. Go to folder out > make to find the generated file.
+2. Navigate to the `out` folder within your project's root directory, where you will find the generated file.
 </details>

 ## Screenshots